Kalen DeLoach: Tampa Bay Buccaneers

 DeLoach signed with the Tampa Bay Buccaneers as an undrafted free agent on May 10, 2024.
 He was also selected by the Arlington Renegades in the third round of the 2024 UFL draft on July 17.
 He was waived on August 27.
 He was re-signed to the practice squad on October 1, but released four weeks later.

 Jacksonville Jaguars

 On December 17, 2024, DeLoach was signed to the Jacksonville Jaguars practice squad.

-Arlington Renegades
+Arlington/ Dallas Renegades

 On April 20, 2025, DeLoach signed with the Arlington Renegades of the United Football League (UFL).

+On January 13, 2026, DeLoach was drafted by the Dallas Renegades.